v-rgrace/Viva/Viva/glint/setup/360-live-cycle-actions.md

 # Viva Glint 360 admin live cycle management

-Microsoft Viva Glint 360 admins have enhanced access to dashboards and settings during live 360 cycles.
+Microsoft Viva Glint 360 admins have access to dashboards and settings during live 360 cycles.
 During live cycles, admins can track responses and edit items related to feedback providers, survey questions, competencies, schedule, and communications.

 ## 360 admin dashboard

 During a live 360 cycle, the admin dashboard shows:

-- The number of subjects that haven't invited feedback providers
+- The number of subjects yet to invite feedback providers
 - The average number of feedback providers for each subject
 - The number of subjects who need to complete their self-assessment
 - The number and percentage of subjects who aren't eligible for a 360 report yet